 Getting to the heart of things

-Just the fact that you run regularly and treat your body like a temple are reasons to feel confident that you can tackle any evil that comes your way.
-But in case you want to double your power, it can’t hurt to wear a Samadhi amulet or an equally powerful symbol on and off the marathon circuit.
+The mere fact that you engage in regular running and treat your body with respect instills confidence that you can overcome any hardship that comes your way.
+However, to boost your spiritual armour, it wouldn’t hurt to wear a Samadhi amulet or an equally powerful symbol on and off your marathon training journey.

 What’s the strangest symptom your body exhibited when you ran marathons in the past?